Family Law

 Business Interests in Pennsylvania Divorce

-Business Valuation in Pennsylvania Divorce
+What Is Business Valuation in Pennsylvania Divorce?

 When courts evaluate a closely held business during divorce, the central issue is the economic value of the ownership interest.
 Financial experts often examine historical income, projected earnings, asset structure, and the operational characteristics of the company itself.
 These analyses may involve adjustments to compensation, review of discretionary expenses, and consideration of whether the company’s value depends primarily on the business enterprise or the individual professional who operates it.